 Surgery for spinal stenosis involves removal of the bony overgrowth to relieve pressure and pinching of the spinal nerves.
 Another goal of surgery is to stop painful motion of an unstable spinal segment.

 Figure 2.
-A laminectomy involves removal of the entire lamina and ligament – opening up space for the nerves to move freely.
+A laminectomy involves removal of the bony lamina and ligament – opening up space for the nerves to move freely.
 Multiple laminae can be removed.

-Interspinous process distraction: A spacer device is inserted between the spinous processes – the bony protrusions along the back of the lumbar spine.
-Once in place, the spacer lifts and opens the spinal canal as if one were in a seated position rather than a standing position, effectively relieving the pressure on the spinal nerves (Fig. 5).
-The spacer device is not attached to bone or ligament and does not result in spinal fusion.
-The surgery is minimally invasive and can be done under local anesthetic.
-Because interspinous spacers are relatively new , the long-term effectiveness is not known.
-Also, not all insurance companies will pay for this technology and out-of-pocket expenses may be incurred.
+Interspinous / interlaminar distraction: A spacer device is inserted between the spinous processes – the bony ridges along the back of the lumbar spine.
+Once in place, the spacer lifts and opens the spinal nerve canals as if one were in a seated position rather than a standing position, effectively relieving the pressure on the nerves (Fig. 5).
+The spacer device may be an alternative to spinal fusion for certain patients.
+The surgery is minimally invasive and can be done in an outpatient center.
+Interspinous or interlaminar spacers are an option for those who need decompression, but don't want a fusion with pedicle screws.
+Note, not all insurance companies will pay for these devices and out-of-pocket expenses may be incurred.

 Clinical trials are research studies in which new treatments - drugs, diagnostics, procedures, vaccines, and other therapies - are tested in people to see if they are safe and effective.
 You can find information about current clinical investigations, including their eligibility, protocol, and participating locations, on the web at: the National Institutes of Health (NIH) at Clinicaltrials.gov and Centerwatch.com.